 This option is designed to appeal to students who are strong in a traditional discipline but also motivated to study across disciplinary lines.
-In the course of study, students can avail themselves of disciplinary depth and interdisciplinary breadth.
-At the post-doctoral stage, dual-title graduates will have enhanced career and employment opportunities, able to claim expertise in one or both titles of their degree when seeking positions in education and research.
+Students can avail themselves of disciplinary depth and interdisciplinary breadth.
+The ability to claim expertise in both titles expands the employment opportunities of dual-title graduates.

 - Allows research in gerontology with a dissertation focused on aging within a specific field

 - Networking opportunities through an interdisciplinary dissertation committee

 - Involves students in discipline-specific and interdisciplinary professional organizations studying the aging process